This Brilliant Hack Will Make Your Cheese Last Longer

-Why waste good cheese by letting the cut edges get hard or moldy?
-Give semi-hard cheeses a light coat of butter to keep them fresh and free of mold.
+Why waste good cheese by letting the cut edges get hard or mouldy?
+Give semi-hard cheeses a light coat of butter to keep them fresh and free of mould.
 Each time you use the cheese, coat the cut edge with butter before you rewrap it and put it back in the fridge.
-Check out more thrifty tricks to make everything you own last longer.

 Remove sap from skin using butter